cyberhiker/Halo-Firewall-Scripts/README.md

-# halo-fw-scripts
+# Firewall Scripts for CloudPassage Halo
 Repository of scripts for doing Firewall Rule reporting with the Halo API.
-This
+This is intended give a quick way of dumping firewall rules into a text format for parsing, slicing and dicing.
+Output is pipe (|) delimited.

 ## Install